G-Freart/homelab-server/README.md

 This ansible repo is in charge to perform the initial configuration of my homelab server.

-It will execute the following operation :
+It will execute following operations :

 * Check if the Operating System and the ansible version is supported by the setup
 * Install my survival kit